 It is safe to heat baby bottles in microwave if temperature is observed

-In the microwave, the bottle gets warm really quickly and if you are not careful, you may overheat the bottle and risk burning your baby.
+The microwave is the fastest bottle warmer.
+However, the bottle gets warm really quickly and if you are not careful, you may overheat the bottle and risk burning your baby.
 This is why we invented milkymeter! milkymeter tells you when the bottle is ready and you should open the microwave.

 When using milkymeter you can warm the bottle safely in the microwave and feed baby in seconds.
 Without the risk of burns from too high temperatures and with all the important nutrients preserved in the milk.